rdebusscher/payara-micro-course/demos/mp-config/README.md

 ## E4Resource

-The specification defines that values for the configuration is
+The specification defines that values for the configuration are

 - Defined at deployment time for required values
 - The moment optional values are requested for the first time